avianarios/codigo_DWEC/unidad 6/1.-Asynchrony/readme.md

         self.postMessage('Task completed');
     };
     ```
-  2. **Create a worker in the main thread (in `main.js`)**
-    In the main thread, create the worker by passing the JavaScript file to be executed as an argument to the Worker constructor.
+  2. **Create a worker in the main thread (in `main.js`)** by passing as an argument to the constructor the JavaScript file containing the worker

     ```javascript
     // main.js